Jehovah's Witnesses and the History of 1914

 "As we have heretofore stated, the great jubilee cycle is due to begin in 1925.
-At that time the earthly phase of the kingdom shall be recognized¼.
-Therefore we may confidently expect that 1925 will mark the return of Abraham, Isaac, Jacob and the faithful prophets of old, particularly those named by the Apostle in Hebrews chapter eleven, to the condition of human perfection" (Salvation, pp. 89-90).
+At that time the earthly phase of the kingdom shall be recognized...
+Therefore we may confidently expect that 1925 will mark the return of Abraham, Isaac, Jacob and the faithful prophets of old, particularly those named by the Apostle in Hebrews chapter eleven, to the condition of human perfection" (Millions Now Living Will Never Die! pp. 89-90).

 1914 begins the last generation before Armageddon

 Years later the Watchtower Society made three important changes for 1914.
 They taught:

 - Christ's invisible "Second Presence" began in 1914 rather than 1874.

 - 1914 (rather than 1799) began the "last generation."

 - The length of a "generation" was based on the life span of those alive at the time of its beginning.
 This final point led to the Watchtower's claim that Jehovah had promised there would be "survivors" among those alive in 1914 who would live to see Armageddon.